Quick Start¶

 Next, respond to the chatbot's request by:

-- Creating a
+1. Creating a ToolMessage

 with our response.
-This will be passed back to thechatbot
+This will be passed back to the chatbot

-update_state
+2. Calling update_state

 to manually update the graph state.